Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> The Air Quality Index (AQI) categories. </p>

-((improve from below this))
-AQI is calculated based on the levels of the 5 major air pollutants

-From the EPA:
-"EPA calculates the AQI for five major air pollutants regulated by the Clean Air Act:

-- ground-level ozone
-- particle pollution (also known as particulate matter)
-- carbon monoxide
-- sulfur dioxide
-- nitrogen dioxide

-These raw measurements are converted into a separate AQI value for each pollutant (ground-level ozone, particle pollution, carbon monoxide, and sulfur dioxide) using standard formulas developed by EPA.
-The highest of these AQI values is reported as the AQI value for that day.2
+One final summary:
+ - The EPA uses standard formulas to turn non-intuitive pollutant concentration data into a more intuitive Air Quality Index, or AQI
+ - AQI ranges from 0 to 500, which lower numbers signifying better air quality
+ - The AQI reported on a given day is the highest AQI among the 5 primary pollutants it is calculated for (ozone, PM2.5 aka particle pollution, carbon monoxide, sulfur dioxide, and nitrogen dioxide)
-In large cities (more than 350,000 people), state and local agencies are required to report the AQI to the public daily.
+ - In large cities (more than 350,000 people), state and local agencies are required to report the AQI to the public daily
-Many smaller communities also report the AQI as a public health service.
-When the AQI is above 100, agencies must also report which groups, such as children or people with asthma or heart disease, may be sensitive to that pollutant.
-If two or more pollutants have AQI values above 100 on a given day, agencies must report all the groups that are sensitive to those pollutants.
-For example, if a community’s AQI is 130 for ozone and 101 for particle pollution, the AQI value for that day would be announced as 130 for ozone.
-The announcements would note that particle pollution levels were also high and would alert groups sensitive to ozone or particle pollution about how to protect their health.
+ - When the AQI is above 100, agencies must report which groups (such as children or people with asthma), may be sensitive to that pollutant.
+ - If two or more pollutants have AQI values above 100 on a given day,agencies must report all the groups that are sensitive to those pollutants.
+For example, if a community’s AQI is 120 for ozone and 105 for particle pollution, the AQI value for that day would be announced as 120 for ozone.
+The announcements would note that particle pollution levels were also high, and would alert groups sensitive to ozone or particle pollution about how to protect their health.

+Equipped with that background, we can start looking at the data.

 **Analysis**: